oran-gutierrez-fugon/CpG_Me/index.markdown

 ## Overview

-A single command line call performs runs the main pipeline for all samples and a final command line call generates html QC/QA reports for all samples.
+A single command line call runs the main pipeline for all samples and a final command line call generates html QC/QA reports for all samples.

 ![Workflow](Examples/CpG_Me_Flowchart.png)